Jajaho/AVR-LibC-UART/README.md

-# avr_gcc_uart
+# AVR-LibC UART
-Test project for a PC - uC serial communication using the CP2104 usb-uart bridge.
+USART implementation on Atmel AVR microcontrollers using the AVR-LibC project.